itatsmove/smovechallenge/README.md

 # Smove Challenges

-The purpose of this repository is to challenge you to show us some of your skills in programming, web development, visualisation, analysis, and everything in between.
+The purpose of this repository is to challenge you to show us some of your skills in programming, web development, visualisation, analysis, infrastructure design, security, and everything in between.

+## Engineer Challenges

 We've prepared a few resources that you can use in any way you'd like.
 Some of them are open ended, meaning you can take any direction you want and build a website, a visualisation, do some analysis, or anything else you can think of.
 For the more algorithmically-inclined, we've also provided some common problems that we solve daily for you to have a shot at.